Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

-The development of air conditioner and heat pump rating procedures was one of several assignments of Dr. Domanski.
-The rating procedure for variable-speed equipment and for mix-matched air conditioners was developed under his direction.
-Dr. Domanski also conducted research on alternative refrigerants and is the principal author of CYCLE-11, CYCLE_D, and EVAP-COND simulation models.
-He is a co-holder of two patents on expansion devices.
-Currently, Dr. Domanski's research focuses on the development of measurement science needed to improve the performance of air-conditioning and heating equipment for application in both current buildings and net-zero energy structures.
+In addition to his work on alternative refrigerants, Dr. Domanski's research focuses on the development of measurement science needed to improve the performance of air-conditioning and heating equipment for application in both current buildings and net-zero energy structures.
 His main interest is in advanced simulation models, evolutionary computation-based optimization methods, automated commissioning, and fault detection and diagnostics.
 In addition to his studies, he is a co-lead of the EL Net-Zero Energy, High-Performance Buildings Program, which encompasses technologies for reducing cooling and heating loads in buildings, air conditioning, renewable and distributed energy technologies, and energy efficient lighting.

-Dr. Domanski is a member of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ASHRAE) and International Institute of Refrigeration (IIR).
-In the past he was a member of the ASHRAE Standards Committee and Research Administration Committee.
-He served as the President of IIR Commission B1 on Thermodynamics and Transfer Processes, the Regional Editor for the Americas of the International Journal of Refrigeration (IJR), and was a member of the IJR International Advisory Board.
-Currently, Dr. Domanski serves as the President of the IIR Science and Technology Council.
-He chaired the 1997 ASHRAE/NIST Refrigerants Conference and co-chaired the 2009 3rd IIR Conference on Thermophysical Properties and Transfer Processes of Refrigerants and the 2012 ASHRAE/NIST Refrigerants Conference.
+Dr. Domanski is a member of ASHRAE and International Institute of Refrigeration (IIR).
+In the past he was a member of the ASHRAE Standards Committee, the ASHRAE Research Administration Committee, President of IIR Commission B1 on Thermodynamics and Transfer Processes, the Regional Editor for the Americas of the Int.
+Journal of Refrigeration (IJR), and a member of the IJR Int.
+Advisory Board.
+He chaired the 1997 ASHRAE/NIST Refrigerants Conference and co-chaired the 2009 3rd IIR Conference on Thermophysical Properties and Transfer Processes of Refrigerants, and the 2012 ASHRAE/NIST Refrigerants Conference.
+Currently, he serves as the President of the IIR Science and Technology Council.

 Energy and Environment Division